GemmaCroad/TicTacToe/README.md

 How this was made?
 This version of Tic Tac Toe uses HTML, Javascript and jQuery and is styled with some very basic CSS.
 I wanted to keep the appearance very simple and focus more on the code.

 My approach to this was to first get it working and then tidy it up.
 There was a lot of console logging during the code writing process to make sure functions were behaving as expected and to help debug.
-Initially my code was long and repetitive and instead of making my game "pretty" I chose to focus on making the code fairly tight and efficent.
+Initially my code was long and repetitive and instead of making my game "pretty" I chose to focus on making the code fairly tight and efficient.

 I would have liked to have spent more time on the CSS in the end and made it a bit nicer to look at but my emhpasis for this project was always on the code.